Click on the links below for how to deal with the variety of local wildlife species from birds to coyotes.

-Do not touch potential rabies species with your bare hands.(bats, foxes, raccoons, coyotes)
+Do not touch potential rabies species with your bare hands: bats, foxes, raccoons, and coyotes.

 Wild birds and mammals: (24hr drop off) Project Wildlife, 887 1/2 Sherman Street, San Diego 92110, 619-225- 9453, www.projectwildlife.org

 Deer: San Diego Fawn Rescue, 858-549- 4149, Facebook@sandiegofawnrescue

 Bobcats, coyotes, Birds of Prey: Fund for Animals Wildlife Center, 18740Highland Valley Rd, Ramona 92065, 760-789- 2324, www.fundforanimals.org

 Wild Parrots or conures: SoCal Parrot, 3621 Hidden Ridge Rd., Jamul 91935, 855-737- 4953,

 Pelicans: SeaWorld, 500 SeaWorld Dr., San Diego.
 Contact SeaWorld before approaching these

 Turtles or tortoises: San Diego Turtle &Tortoise Society,

 If you need assistance with transporting an injured animal :